virtualritz/rust-diffusion-limited-aggregation/README.md

 [particle]
     # Scale can be changed over the iteration.
     # The 1st value is used for the first particle placed
-    # and the last for the last particle.
+    # and the last for the last particle placed.
 In between,
     # scale is linearly interpolated.
     scale = [2.0, 2.0]
     # A wavefront OBJ (converted to triangles for now)